nnorman312/matplotlib/README.md

 - Using Matplotlib, generate a box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style
 - Generate a line plot of time point versus tumor volume for a single mouse treated with Capomulin
 - Generate a scatter plot of mouse weight versus average tumor volume for the Capomulin treatment regimen
-- Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
-Plot the linear regression model on top of the previous scatter plot
+- Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment

-Based on my analysis, I make 3 observations from the data.
+Based on my analysis, I make 5 observations from the data.